wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

   * Calculate $I_DSat$ (NMOS):
       * $V_{gs}=V_{dd}, V_{ds}=V_{dd}, v_{bs}=0, t_{ox}=3nm$
       *	Use Equation: $I_{DSat}=W/L*(µ_{eff}\cdot C_{ox}\cdot E_{c}\cdot L)/2  (V_{gs}-V_{th})^2/((V_{gs}-V_{th})+E_c\cdot L)$
       *	Use ueff to measure the $µ_{eff}$

 <h2 id="Lab 3">Lab 3 Study of Inverter</h2>

 This lab focus on the basic CMOS combinational logic inverter, students are expected to verify the concepts learnt in the lecture, and find the actual characteristics of the 45nm gpdk library.
-The students are provided with [MDL script for lab 3](/file/Teaching_Clemson/459_lab3.mdl) as example, since the SPECTRE script of the inverter was already provided in [SPECTRE circuit script for lab 0](/file/Teaching_Clemson/459_lab0.scs).
+[MDL script for lab 3](/file/Teaching_Clemson/459_lab3.mdl) was provided as example, since the SPECTRE script of the inverter had already provided in [SPECTRE circuit script for lab 0](/file/Teaching_Clemson/459_lab0.scs).

 <h3>Measure $t_{pHL}$ and $t_{pLH}$</h3>
 The $t_{pHL}$ and $t_{pLH}$ is defined as follows: